 Prescription drugs (Part D)

-Medicare Part D is the primary drug payer for dual eligibles.
-Medicaid does not pay for drugs covered under Part D (42 USC 1396b(a)(10)(B)).
-Medicaid pays only for the few non-Part D drug categories: certain OTC drugs, some weight-loss drugs, vitamins (limited), and fertility drugs.
+Medicare Part D is the primary drug payer for dual eligibles, and dual eligibles get Extra Help automatically, so their drug costs run through Part D rather than Medicaid.Centers for Medicare & Medicaid Services. (n.d.).
+Beneficiaries dually eligible medicare medicaid. cms.gov.
+Retrieved Aug 7, 2026, from https://www.cms.gov/files/document/beneficiaries-dually-eligible-medicare-medicaid.pdf Medicaid does not pay for drugs covered under Part D. Medicaid pays only for the few non-Part D drug categories: certain OTC drugs, some weight-loss drugs, vitamins (limited), and fertility drugs.
 Extra Help reduces Part D costs to near zero for dual eligibles.

 Hospice

 Medicare hospice is primary when Medicare-elected.
-Medicaid pays the nursing facility room and board at 95% of the NF Medicaid daily rate under 42 USC 1396a(a)(13)(B) when the hospice patient resides in a nursing facility.
+When a hospice patient resides in a nursing facility, Medicaid pays the facility a room-and-board add-on tied to the nursing-facility Medicaid daily rate under 42 USC 1396a(a)(13)(B).
 For children under 21 in pediatric hospice, the ACA §2302 concurrent care provision (42 USC 1396d(o)(1)) allows simultaneous curative care, which Medicaid pays as primary for the curative portion.
 See the Georgia Medicaid hospice coverage guide for full detail.

 Home Health